david-cao/gRPCBenchmarks/blog.md

 ```

 ### Results
-Benchmarks were run on Protobuf, JSON, and Gzipped JSON.
+Benchmarks were run on protobuf, JSON, and gzipped JSON.

-We found that regardless of the serialization/deserialization method used for Protobuf, it was consistently about 3x faster for serializing than JSON.
-For deserialization, JSON is actually a bit faster for small messages (<1kb), around 1.5x, but for larger messages (>15kb) Protobuf is 2x faster.
-For Gzipped JSON, Protobuf is well over 5x faster in serialization, regardless of size.
-For deserialization, both are about the same at small messages, but Protobuf is about 3x faster for larger messages.
+We found that regardless of the serialization/deserialization method used for protobuf, it was consistently about 3x faster for serializing than JSON.
+For deserialization, JSON is actually a bit faster for small messages (<1kb), around 1.5x, but for larger messages (>15kb) protobuf is 2x faster.
+For gzipped JSON, protobuf is well over 5x faster in serialization, regardless of size.
+For deserialization, both are about the same at small messages, but protobuf is about 3x faster for larger messages.
 Results can be explored in more depth and replicated [here](/github_readme).

 gRPC vs. HTTP JSON
 ------------------